h0useRus/StarCitizen/README.md

 - Full unininstall localization (with cleanup from all files)
 - Track and notify about available new versions of localization package
 - Manage localization repositories
+- Install localization archives from any folder (NEW in 0.6.0)
 - Separate localization installation for PTU/LIVE
 - Hide localization pre-release versions by default
 - Specify GitHub auth token in settings json to access private repositories